M-Croghan/DSA-Practice/out/production/DS&A Practice/data_structures/queues/overviewQueues.md

 - Delete (Dequeue / Pop) - O(1)
 - Check Empty - O(1)
 - Look-Up - O(n)

-  Additionally, Queues are also often implemented via an array / linked list.
+Additionally, Queues can be implemented via an array / linked list.
+However, using an array is problematic and should be avoided.
+When de-queuing items from a queue using an array implementation, ALL the elements must be shifted resulting in O(n) shifts.
+Using a linked list implementation only requires changing the head pointer.

 ### Priority Queues
 In a priority queue, every item maintains a priority which determines that items turn to exit the queue.